VasaOfficial/VasaOfficial/README.md

 <h1 align="left">Hey there👋</h1>
-<h3 align="left">I'm Vasa, a Web Developer and Computer Hardware Technician based in Serbia.</h3>
+<h3 align="left">I'm Vasa, a Web Developer based in Serbia.</h3>
 <br>
 <p align="left">
 Coding nice UIs is what I love.
-I started self-learning in 2022 and it has now become one of the things I enjoy doing the most!
 I mostly do frontend work, but I also like toying around with everything from design to backend.
 </p>
 <p align="left">
 Learning is fun, so I might as well do it as much as possible!